 Each location in Central Park has a guest limit specific to its size and area.
-They all have varying degrees of privacy.
-Some offer more spectacular views as a background to your wedding.
-Some may be more difficult to get to or be on uneven ground, some have seating, some don’t.
-You will want to take all these factors into account when choosing your location, and of course, which one you just happen to prefer the look of.
+They all have varying degrees of privacy, some offer more spectacular views than others, some are more accessible than others, some have seating, some don’t.
+You will want to take all these factors into account when choosing your location, and of course, which ones you find more beautiful.
 Keep in mind that you will be able to take photographs at many of these locations, not just the one you hold the ceremony in.
 Click the links to read about each area, and send me an email for more information if you need to.

 The Shakespeare Garden is a lovely four-acre flower garden, so named because the flowers in it are all mentioned in Shakespeare's plays and poems.
 These English flowers are at their best during the Spring and Summer.
 The garden is on a steep slope, having several paved pathways and some rustic wooden benches.
 The garden makes for very beautiful pictures, with all the flowers, but there is some traffic noise from one of the roads that runs through the park.